“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 “Buying an Abandoned House in Japan” (video series) by Tokyo Llama + also Facebook page + Instagram

-Plus he has huge list of resources on his video posts including tax offices doing auctions and help to find about all the taxes and requirements:
+Plus he has a huge list of resources on his video posts including tax offices doing auctions and help to find out about all the taxes and requirements:

-My annotation in full (pardon repetition to above):
+My annotation in full (pardon the repetition of the above):

 Following on with topic of Akiya (abandoned) – free/cheap houses in Japan… this Australian gent, along with Japanese wife and twin kids (plus help from mother in law and her pals) are documenting their process of buying a house in Ibaraki (1 hr north of Tokyo) at a tax auction for about 30K USD with a big main house, 5 various guest houses / sheds / barns, plus 1 tractor, 2 cars, and loads and loads of junk.